 (Updates prices after consumer sentiment data)

-U.S. consumer spending accounts for 70 percent of economic activity.
+U.S. consumer spending accounts for 70 percent of economic

 (Reporting by Richard Leong)